-According to legend, one day, a long time ago, the Beckoning Cat stood before the doors of the Gotokuji Temple in Japan and raised its paw to a passing lord.
+According to legend, a long time ago, the Beckoning Cat stood before the doors of the Gotokuji Temple in Japan and raised its paw to a passing lord.
 The feudal lord followed the cat into the temple.
 Just a few moments after, a lightning bolt struck the exact spot the feudal lord had been standing in.
 The Beckoning Cat was credited with saving his life, and even to this day, it is the symbol of success, harmony and happiness.

 2. The Japanese Bobtail is not related to other short-tailed cats.
 Despite sharing such a prominent and similar feature, no, the Japanese Bobtail is not genetically similar to other short-tailed cats such as American Bobtail or Manx.
 They don’t share the same genetic mutation for stubbed tails.

 3. They are one of the chattiest cat breeds out there.
 This intelligent and active cat is very talkative, and it will communicate with you regularly with a very wide range of meows and chirps.
 Some people describe their Japanese Bobtail’s voice as singing-like.

 4. No two tails are the same.
 The naturally-occurring stubbed tail characteristic for the breed can be kinked and bent in my different ways, and it is said that no tail can resemble another one.

 5. They are exceptional jumpers.
 Because their hind legs are longer than their front legs, they are exceptionally great at jumping.
 This makes them one of the more agile domestic cats out there.